 \subsection{Time Domain Demodulation}

-The TDD method averages consecutive data samples across a user-defined timescale labelled $\tau_{\rm dm}$.
+The TDD method averages consecutive data samples across a user-defined timescale labelled $\tau_{\rm dm}$, where the subscript indicates this is a \textit{demodulation} parameter.
 We make the assumption that the on-sky signal under investigation ($T$, $Q$ or $U$) does not change significantly over this time, with $\tau_{\rm dm}$ sufficiently short to justify this.
-As $\tau_{\rm dm}$ must include at least three data samples, $\tau_{\rm dm} > 3 / f_{\rm samp}$.
+As $\tau_{\rm dm}$ must include at least three data samples in order to fit for the three Stokes parameters in the single-frequency case, $\tau_{\rm dm} > 3 / f_{\rm samp}$.
 Estimates of $T, Q$ and $U$ are found using a `best fit' approach, wherein for each time segment we estimate the values of $T, Q$ and $U$ as linear combinations of weighted averages of the data over that time.
 To derive this estimator, one begins by defining a $\chi^2$ value:

 where $w_i$ is an arbitrary weight, requiring only a normalisation such that $\sum_i w_i =1$.
 Minimising this with respect to the Stokes parameters yields the following expressions for $T, Q$ and $U$: